PeterStanger92020362/practical-task-3-searching-algorithms-PeterStanger92020362/README.md

 ## Student Assessment Tasks
-You will program the following algorithms to solve a real world problem:
+You will program the following algorithms:
 1. a sequential search on an arrays of strings, read from an input file.
 2. a binary search on an arrays of strings, read from an input file.